May 1, 2026

 - closure of all markets (shopping centers), with the exception of dekhkan markets in the city of Tashkent, Nukus and Regional Centers;

-The Law of the Republic of Uzbekistan of 26.03.2020, No. LRU-613 “On Introduction of Changes and Additions to the Criminal, Code of Criminal Procedure of the Republic of Uzbekistan and the Code of the Republic of Uzbekistan on Administrative Responsibility”;
+- The Law of the Republic of Uzbekistan of 26.03.2020, No. LRU-613 “On Introduction of Changes and Additions to the Criminal, Code of Criminal Procedure of the Republic of Uzbekistan and the Code of the Republic of Uzbekistan on Administrative Responsibility”;

-Decree of the President of the Republic of Uzbekistan dated 19.03.2020, No. UP-5969 “On Urgent measures for Mitigating the Negative Impact of Coronavirus Pandemic and the Global Crisis Phenomena on the Sectors of the Economy”;
+- Decree of the President of the Republic of Uzbekistan dated 19.03.2020, No. UP-5969 “On Urgent measures for Mitigating the Negative Impact of Coronavirus Pandemic and the Global Crisis Phenomena on the Sectors of the Economy”;

 - Decree of the President of the Republic of Uzbekistan dated 27.04.2020 “On Additional Measures to Support the Population and Businesses during the Coronavirus Pandemic”;

-Resolution of the Cabinet of Ministers of the Republic of Uzbekistan dated 23.03.2020 No. 176 “On Additional Measures to Prevent the Spread of Coronavirus Infection”;
+- Resolution of the Cabinet of Ministers of the Republic of Uzbekistan dated 23.03.2020 No. 176 “On Additional Measures to Prevent the Spread of Coronavirus Infection”;

-Resolution of the Plenum of the Supreme Court of the Republic of Uzbekistan dated 28.04.2020 No. 08 “On some Issues of the Application by the Courts of Legislation in Connection with the Introduction in the Republic of Uzbekistan of Measures to Prevent the Spread of Сoronavirus Infection (COVID-19)”.
+- Resolution of the Plenum of the Supreme Court of the Republic of Uzbekistan dated 28.04.2020 No. 08 “On some Issues of the Application by the Courts of Legislation in Connection with the Introduction in the Republic of Uzbekistan of Measures to Prevent the Spread of Сoronavirus Infection (COVID-19)”.

 1.1.
 Creation of the Republican Commission for Combating the Coronavirus

-Special Republican Commission on the Preparation of the Program of Measures for the Prevention of the Importation and Spread of New Types of Coronavirus in the Republic of Uzbekistan (hereinafter – “the Republican Commission“) is formed in accordance with the Order of the President dated 29.01.2020, No. P-5537.
+Special Republican Commission on the Preparation of the Program of Measures for the Prevention of the Importation and Spread of New Types of Coronavirus in the Republic of Uzbekistan (hereinafter – “the Republican Commission“) was formed in accordance with the Order of the President dated 29.01.2020, No. P-5537.
 The Commission has the following rights:

 - to control the spread of coronavirus infection in all organizations, regardless of legal form;